meircif/lumi-lang/.github/CONTRIBUTING.md

 # Contributing to Lumi

-Thanks for been interesed at contributing to Lumi :+1:.
+Thanks for been interested at contributing to Lumi :+1:.

-Full contributing guidlines are described in the repository [Wiki](https://github.com/meircif/lumi-lang/wiki).
+Full contributing guidelines are described in the repository [Wiki](https://github.com/meircif/lumi-lang/wiki).

 ## How can I help?